b-steve/ascr/README.md

 * An error while calling `install.packages()` (as above) is probably due to an outdated version of R. Update and try again.

+* Feel free to contact me at bcs5@st-andrews.ac.uk if you are having any problems.

 ## Acknowledgements

 I am grateful to David Borchers and Hans Skaug for their continued assistance with this project.